David Bishop (writer): Biography

 Bishop was born in Cambridge, New Zealand and grew up in Auckland.
 He studied journalism at Auckland Technical Institute (now Auckland University of Technology), and worked as a journalist for the New Zealand Herald.
 He emigrating to the UK in 1990.

 He completed an MA in Screenwriting at Scotland's Edinburgh Napier University in Scotland in 2007.
-He helped establish the university's MA Creative Writing programme in 2009, which he headed from 2017-2022.
+He helped establish the university's MA Creative Writing programme in 2009, which he headed from 2017 to 2022.
 He remains a creative writing lecturer for the programme.
-He is completing a PhD in Creative Writing at England's Lancaster University, for which he wrote the historical thriller City of Vengeance (Pan Macmillan, 2021).
-His thesis examines the scarcity of LGBTQ+ sleuths in historical mystery fiction.
+In 2017, he began a PhD in Creative Writing at England's Lancaster University, for which he wrote the historical thriller City of Vengeance (Pan Macmillan, 2021).
+His coming thesis examines the scarcity of LGBTQ+ sleuths in historical mystery fiction.

 In 2017, he was awarded a Robert Louis Stevenson Fellowship by Creative Scotland and the Scottish Book Trust.

 In 2008, he appeared on 23 May edition of the BBC One quiz show The Weakest Link, beating eight other contestants to win more than £1500 in prize money.

+In September 2025, Bishop was a guest on the Off the Shelf podcast as part of a feature on the McIlvanney Prize.